Nutrella Soyabean Sabzi| Recipe of Soyabean curry| How to make Soyabean sabzi

 Soyabean Curry recipe:

-firstly, in a large kadai heat oil.
-Further, add cumin, bay leaf, cinnamon stick and saute.
+firstly, in a large pan/kadai heat oil.
+Next add whole spices like bay leaf, cinnamon stick, pepper corns & saute.
 Then add finely chopped onions and saute.

 At this stage don’t forget to put salt as it will speed up cooking of onions and would help to brown it quickly.